sjp38/hackermail/README.md

 List recent mails in Linux kernel DAMON subsystem mailing list (https://lore.kernel.org/damon):

-    $ ./hkml init --manifest ./manifests/lore.js
     $ ./hkml list damon --fetch

-The first command is required to be executed only once for initialization.

-The second command opens an interactive list of the mails.
+For the first time, the command will ask you if you want to do initialize the setup, with some questions.
+Select default options for questions.
+Then, it will open an interactive list of the mails.
 From it, users can do actions for mails including below.

 - Opening a mail
 - Listing complete thread of a mail